Skip to main content

 This outtake can be read after Chapter Five.

 Adhir had always looked up to his father.
 From an early age, he had been home, taking care of his little sister, doing chores around their small Shanti in Barishal’s largest slum area while their father ran a Paan Shop in front of the Police Station.
-He had always seen his father wake up at dawn before the first ray of the sun, pray to the Lord with his wet clothes still on and leave for work, dangling a Thali of Ruti and Torkari for his lunch that he cooked the previous night.
+He had always seen his father wake up at dawn before the first ray of the sun, pray to the Lord with his wet clothes still on, and leave for work, dangling a Thali of Ruti and Torkari for his lunch that he had cooked the previous night.
 Adhir would wake up right after him, help his little sister, make their tiffins and go to school.
 Benimadhob had enrolled him in his friend Upendra Gangopadhyay’s school for poor children.
 That was where Adhir met Master Moshai and Bina.
 Through his teens, Adhir slowly and steadily discovered a new side of his father, along with Mastermoshai.
 The Paan shop would be shut around 9 PM, but his father did not return home well after 11.
-The neighbours gossiped that he had taken a woman somewhere, not caring about his children perhaps, others said he was a regular in the forbidden lanes of sin.
+The neighbours gossiped that he had taken a woman somewhere, not caring about his children, perhaps; others said he was a regular in the forbidden lanes of sin.
 Adhir wanted to see for himself.
 Question his father if that was true.
 So one evening, he kept his sister with the neighbour and ventured out towards the paan shop.
 He watched his father lock the makeshift shop, pray and leave with the Thali he came with.
-His Dhuti Panjabi was rather old and repatched in places but he whistled joyfully as he walked down the street, Adhir following him, keeping a distance.
+His Dhuti Panjabi was rather old and patched in places, but he whistled joyfully as he walked down the street, Adhir following him, keeping a distance.
 Adhir’s heart stopped briefly as he saw Benimadhob turn towards the lane of Sin.
 Women were seen calling clients on both sides of the lane, from the balconies of large Kothis.
-He was about to leave, hurt and disgusted when he saw Master Moshai there.
+He was about to leave, hurt and disgusted, when he saw Master Moshai there.
 Adhir stopped for a while and decided to follow them.
 He had immense respect and trust in Mastermoshai, perhaps more than his father.
 There was no way he was a part of this sin.
 Adhir made up his mind, either his trust in everyone he ever looked up to would be shattered today or renewed.
 He held the shawl up to hide his youthful face as he walked into the lane after them.
 They had stopped in front of a street light on the busy road, exchanged Bidis and kept checking their watches.
 Adhir stood behind a pillar, watching.
 A woman from the Kothi came out and looked around before inviting Master Moshai in.
 It looked like his father stood there, as a lookout, still smoking indifferently as though he was waiting for someone.
-Adhir contemplated approaching and confronting him when someone caught him from behind making him jump.
+Adhir contemplated approaching and confronting him when someone caught him from behind, making him jump.

 “I… no…” Adhir was disgusted at her gaudy attire, shiny makeup and smile.
 To him, she looked shameless.
 He tried to shake her hand off him.
 She held on more firmly and laughed amused.
 “I said, come with me.”
-Her voice changed from coy persuasion to demanding and Adhir gulped.
+Her voice changed from coy persuasion to demanding, and Adhir gulped.
 To his surprise, the woman led him right past his father into the Kothi.
 He stared at his father, scared of his reaction, but to his surprise, Benimadhob looked away, not acknowledging him, like he did not know the boy.
-Frowning at his father’s indifference, Adhir now saw a dark staircase he was led up to.
-He resisted a little and that was when the woman whispered, almost into his ears, “Mashtermoshai called you.”
+Frowning at his father’s indifference, Adhir now saw a dark staircase that he was led up to.
+He resisted a little, and that was when the woman whispered, almost into his ears, “Mashtermoshai called you.”
 A chill ran down Adhir’s spine.
 How did he know Adhir was there?
-He walked into the hallway where the dancers practised their swirls and giggled among themselves and walked past their eager eyes, towards a small door in the back with curtains.
+He walked into the hallway where the dancers practised their swirls and giggled among themselves, and walked past their eager eyes, towards a small door in the back with curtains.
 The woman, before he could protest, pushed him into the room.
 The room appeared dark as he stood there, among heaps of boxes that smelled of dust.

 “Esho Adhir.”
 He could hear his teacher’s calm voice, but he was still not able to locate him.
 Wincing his eyes, Adhir followed the voice and turned left among the boxes.
-It was then that Upendra increased the light of the only lamp in the room and Adhir found him sitting on a tattered mat, with a few young men.
-Adhir looked unsure, as drops of precipitation appeared on his forehead.
-He was only twelve, the odd age when his voice sounded more like a frog croaking and less like a man but not like a child anymore.
+It was then that Upendra increased the light of the only lamp in the room, and Adhir found him sitting on a tattered mat with a few young men.
+Adhir looked unsure as drops of precipitation appeared on his forehead.
+He was only twelve, the odd age when his voice sounded more like a frog croaking and less like a man, but not like a child anymore.
 The men, mostly young collegegoers or teens, stared at him eagerly.

 “Master Moshai?”
 He asked unsurely.
 Upendra had a smile on his face.